xfurna/archive.xfurna.github.io/content/elixir/byds-law.md

 ---
 *The following content is taken from my [twitter thread](https://twitter.com/evi1haxor/status/1306516919386886145) about Boyd's Law of Iteration.*

-## Boyd's law of iteration: Speed of iteration beats the quality of iteration.
+## Boyd's law of iteration: Speed of iteration beats the quality of iteration

 It was some time around the 1950s when Colonel John Boyd, an accomplished fighter pilot and strategist, got himself obsessed with an 'anomaly' pertaining to the comparative performance of two fighter jets of that era- F-86s and Mig-15s.